Bence Batik

 Bence Batik (born 8 November 1993, in Szeged) is a Hungarian football player.
-He plays for Puskás Akadémia in the Hungarian NB I.
+He plays for Debreceni VSC in the Hungarian NB I.

 Career

 Ferencváros

 He played his first league match in 2012.

 On 2 April 2016, Batik became Hungarian League champion with Ferencváros after losing to Debrecen 2–1 at the Nagyerdei Stadion in the 2015–16 Nemzeti Bajnokság I season.

 Puskás Akadémia

 On 5 August 2022, Batik signed with Puskás Akadémia.